Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 If you want to test the idea manually first, use the free A4 to 4x6 shipping label converter.
 It lets you see whether cropping the PDF before printing fixes the tiny-label problem.

-If you are setting up a full shipping bench, these guides help with the surrounding problems:
+If you are setting up a full shipping bench, these guides help with nearby problems:

 Final setup checklist